gabrielsecco22/huggingface-question-answering/README.md

 - [Wikipedia API](https://pypi.org/project/Wikipedia-API/) - for the sample code on data collection from Wikipedia.

 ### Disclaimer
-This repository serves as a tutorial and starting point for building a QA system from a company documentation corpus.
+This repository serves as a tutorial and starting point for building a QA system.
 It is important to customize and adapt the code, data, and approaches to suit your specific use case and requirements.
 The provided code and resources are not intended to be used as-is for production environments, but rather as a learning resource.